 Community engagement is central to the design process of 202 JarvisApril 01, 2021

-Located in one of the densest neighbourhoods in Canada, Ryerson University has unique needs when it comes to expanding its landlocked campus.
+Located in one of the densest neighbourhoods in Canada, Toronto Metropolitan University (TMU, formerly Ryerson University) has unique needs when it comes to expanding its landlocked campus.
 Our project at 202 Jarvis, delivered in partnership with Henning Larsen, will see a surface parking lot replaced with a mixed-use tower that incorporates academic spaces and teaching laboratories in the podium and a student residence above.
-This responds to one of Ryerson’s planning goals of promoting dense vertical communities that contribute to the enhancement of Toronto’s downtown core.
+This responds to one of TMU’s planning goals of promoting dense vertical communities that contribute to the enhancement of Toronto’s downtown core.

 Given the complex nature of the building’s programming and its prominence defining the campus’ Southeast gateway, it is critical that feedback and input from the community is incorporated as early as the Master Planning Phase.
 This helps establish a vision that reflects the diverse needs of the users and generates long-term value for the university.

 Due to ongoing public health restrictions surrounding the pandemic, the consultation process is making use of online platforms which have allowed us to maintain engagement that is both transparent and constructive.
 All meetings have been conducted online over Zoom and we utilize tools such as Google Sheets for users to provide direct feedback.
 As a living document, users can in turn see a direct response to their comments from both TMU and the Design Team.
 These cloud-based collaborative platforms allow us to foster accessibility in the design process and encourage a spirit of a shared effort in the project’s development.